Jombang Regency: Administrative districts

-The regency is divided into twenty-one districts (kecamatan), tabulated below with their areas and population totals from the 2010 census and the 2020 census.
-The table also includes the number of administrative villages (rural desa and urban kelurahan) in each district, and its postal codes.
+The regency is divided administratively into twenty-one districts (kecamatan), tabulated below with their areas and population totals from the 2010 census and the 2020 census, together with the official estimates as of mid-2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (comprising 302 rural desa and 4 urban kelurahan - the latter all in Jombang (town) District), and its postal codes.